Our helpline: 01924 200799 Mon-Fri, 9am-4pm

 Support with emotional channels

 Empathy is important in any trusting relationship.
 Your face, eyes, and gestures should all support you in demonstrating your continued interest in the woman.
-Listen to what she or he is saying and nod to show you are listening.
+Listen to what she is saying and nod to show you are listening.

 Reflection